Sparadyt/S-Cube/README.md

 ## -Advance

 It contains a lot of features.
-Useful if you want to analyse a lot

 ### Advance Features: